Theophilus005/CyberSecurityDemo/home.md

 ___

 ## Step 3: Finding the Offset and ESP Location with GDB
 To understand the memory layout and determine where to inject my shellcode, I used GDB (GNU Debugger) to inspect the stack at runtime.
+The GDB, (GNU Debugger), allows you to see what is going on `inside' another program while it executes, or what another program was doing at the moment it crashed.

 I set a breakpoint at the gets() function, which is where the vulnerable buffer resides:
 ```